 In the election of the director nominee (Proposal 1), your vote may be cast "FOR" the nominee, or you may "WITHHOLD" from voting.
 Shares voting "WITHHOLD" have no effect on the election of directors.

 For Proposal 2, your vote may be cast "FOR" or "AGAINST" or you may "ABSTAIN."
-If you "ABSTAIN" on this proposal, it has the same effect as a vote "AGAINST" the proposal.
+If you "ABSTAIN" on this proposal, it has no effect on the outcome.